sheersak25bce10267-creator/SheersakSaha25BCE10267---CSE0001/README.md

 - I Completed **HackerRank Python (Basic) and SQL (Basic) Certifications**
 - I gave the certification exam based on programming concepts like iterative constructs and string manipulation with Python
 - I also attempted the exam for database management systems by working with SQL
 - I also created a **Google Form quiz** for digital literacy awareness  as asked.
-The Google Form link is Attached below:
+The Google Form link is attached below:

  **Google Form Link:** *https://docs.google.com/forms/d/e/1FAIpQLSdA96sJ5z-Xk0pCxsVt_CXJyjHfBVPv_23OIV_bmJf9yrTliw/viewform*